PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Please," said the Wizard, "there's no need to scream in my ear."
 To the Orc he said, "Finish him."
 He gripped Asarah around the waist and held her to him.
 Before she could even fight, he took flight and disappeared straight up into the night with her.

-Boltac struggled to his knees and reached after her.
+Boltac reached after her and struggled to his knees.

 The Orc brought the butt end of his pike down on Boltac's back and knocked him to the ground.
 Boltac heard some of his ribs separate from his spine.
 He thought that was bad, until the orc kicked him in the ribs.
 His world went white with pain and he rolled over onto his back.